 Like the rest of this website, the glossary is a work in progress.
 If we’ve missed a term, please contact us to let us know the term and references.

-Annulae are groups of striae specific to the genus Geissleria.
-Annulae have one to four transapical striae that interrupt the typical striae on each side of the distal raphe ends.
-These striae may have areolae that are larger, more elongate, and more densely spaced.
+The areolae in the annulus may be larger, more elongate, and more densely spaced than the rest of the areolae.
 Internally in some species, these areolae possess a cluster of silica outgrowths.
-Annulae may be distinct or barely discernible, depending on the species.
-For example, the annulae of G. acceptata are difficult to resolve in LM.
+Annuli may be distinct or barely discernible, depending on the species.
+For example, the annuli of G. acceptata are difficult to resolve in LM.